 Artisan Made Jewelry

-For 70 years, Ten Thousand Villages has been a pioneer of the Fair Trade movement laying the groundwork for sustainable change in over 30 developing countries by providing a space for people to take charge of their own lives and build something for themselves.
+For over 70 years, Ten Thousand Villages has been a pioneer of the Fair Trade movement laying the groundwork for sustainable change in over 30 developing countries by providing a space for people to take charge of their own lives and build something for themselves.
 Each piece of jewelry is created by independent small-scale artisan groups, co-ops and workshops and are crafted with love using local materials and time-honored skills.
+Ten Thousand Villages is also our favorite stop for unique, handmade gifts from around the world.

 Nisolo collaborates with local artisans in Peru and Kenya from the design to the handmade production of their jewelry line, shoes and accessories.
 Nisolo provides fair wages and full-time employment to their artisans and each piece of jewelry carries the heart of every person who works at Nisolo.
 Nisolo currently sustains the jobs of over 50 people.
 Together, the Nisolo team is committed to developing beautiful, quality products and ensuring that everyone—from the first supplier to the end consumer—is treated with the respect and dignity that they deserve.
 We love their gorgeously-designed, well made jewelry and their fast, free shipping both ways.